paulirish/devtools-frontend/front_end/ui/legacy/README.md

   ],
 });
 ```
-In this case, they keybindings are declared for different keybind sets and thus do not result in duplcation.
+In this case, they keybindings are declared for different keybind sets and thus do not result in duplication.